Direct Parent PLUS Loan

 - Student must be making Satisfactory Academic Progress.

-- There is a 4.236% loan origination fee on all PLUS loans with the first disbursement on or after October 1, 2019 and before October 1, 2020.
-The loan origination fee for PLUS loans with the first disbursement on or after October 1, 2020 and before October 1, 2021 will be 4.228%.
+- There is a 4.228% loan fee on all PLUS loans with the first disbursement on or after October 1, 2020.
 The fee will be proportionately deducted from each loan disbursement.

 - PLUS loan repayment begins once the loan is fully disbursed (paid out), however, you may contact your lender to request a deferment.